Balkanna/todo-list-react/README.md

-# todo-list-react
-A simple todo list app built on React.
+A simple Todo list app built with React.